AldieNightStar/tango2d/README.md

 local v = v:sub(newVector(1,2))

 -- Make values closer to 0 by period number
--- for example v:limitetate(1) will slowly turn to 0 x, y by 1 each call local v = v:limitate(period)
+-- for example v:limitetate(1) will slowly turn to 0 XY by 1 each call local v = v:limitate(period)

 -- Bounce vector